dev-xo/remix-saas/README.md

 Template's Demo has been built to be really simple to test, being able to show all its provided features.
 Here is a basic workflow we can follow to test it:

-1. Log in with your preferred Social Authenticator.
+1. Log in with your preferred Authentication method.
 2. Select a Subscription Plan.
 3. Fill Stripe Checkout inputs with default development values. _(Check Notes)_
 4. We should be redirected back to the app with selected Stripe Plan already set.